 This instant pot garlic parmesan spaghetti squash is one of the tastiest and delicious spaghetti squash recipes I have ever made.
-They are not only yummy but its vegetarian side dish which is easy to make and makes a lovely presentation.
+They are not only yummy but it’s a vegetarian side dish that is easy to make and makes a lovely presentation.

 THIS GARLIC PARMESAN SPAGHETTI SQUASH IS GOING TO GIVE YOU A UNIQUE EXPERIENCE